sprites0/reth-hl/README.md

 ## How to run (mainnet) (with local block sync)

-The `--s3` method above fetches blocks from S3, but you can instead source them from your local hl-node.
+The `--s3` method above fetches blocks from S3, but you can instead source them from your local hl-node using `--ingest-dir` and `--local-ingest-dir`.

 This will require you to first have a hl-node outputting blocks prior to running the initial s3 sync, the node will prioritise locally produced blocks with a fallback to s3.